 It wasn’t just the first time that the Fab Four and Bob Dylan met.
-After playing a concert at Forest Hills Tennis Stadium in nearby Queens, The Beatles returned to their suite at the Hotel Delmonico at Park Avenue & 59th Street in Manhattan.
+After playing a concert at Forest Hills Tennis Stadium in nearby Queens on August 28, 1964, The Beatles returned to their suite at the Hotel Delmonico at Park Avenue & 59th Street in Manhattan.

 Journalist Al Aronowitz had arranged the summit.
 Dylan brought along the weed.
 (Actually, like any self-respecting rock star, he had his road manager Victor Maymudes carry the bag of marijuana.)

-When Dylan offered to get them buzzed, he was surprised to learn they hadn’t smoked pot yet, as he thought they were singing “I get high” in the chorus of “I Want to Hold Your Hand.”
+When Dylan offered to get them buzzed, he was surprised to learn the Beatles members hadn’t smoked pot yet, as he thought they were singing “I get high” in the chorus of “I Want to Hold Your Hand.”
 Lennon explained to him that the misheard lyric was actually, “I can’t hide.”

 The Beatles had smoked a joint during their time in Hamburg but felt no effect.
 Dylan started rolling a joint but flubbed it.
 He handed off the pot and papers to Maymudes, who twisted up a doob and handed it to Lennon.
 John passed it off to Ringo, saying the drummer was his “royal taster.”